Thai Language, Translation

 Our brains and cultures are largely wired around language, so that understanding the language architecture and the meanings of words and phrases is a good viewpoint for understanding where this culture is coming from.

-Some people try to rely on a machine translation, but thus far they continue to be very poor (as of late 2016 as I'm writing this), between European and Asian languages.
-I've seen 20 years of hype of the potential for machine translations and machine learning, but it's still terrible, so I won't be planning on relying on it for anything important.
+Some people try to rely on a machine translation, but thus far they continue to be very poor (still as of 2017 as I'm updating this article), between European and Asian languages.
+I've seen more than 20 years of hype of the potential for machine translations and machine learning, but it's still terrible, so I won't be planning on relying on it for anything important.

-For example, in one instance in 2016, a guy was getting upset about the translation of his girlfriend's Facebook posting, who went out of town, and a guy named "Andrew" in her posting.
+For example, in one instance in 2016, a guy was getting upset about the translation of his girlfriend's Facebook posting, after she went out of town, in reference to a guy named "Andrew" in the translation of her posting.
 It ended with "He's big" (as if size matters).
 A human translator found no mention of any "Andrew" in the Thai text, and the "He's big" came from the translation of the name of the geographical location at the end, Khao Yai, a national park.
 (Khao could be translated many ways, one of those being "them", but in this case the machine also surprisingly chose a gender, "him".
 "Yai" was translated into "big".)
 Don't set your heart on a machine translation...

 If you're a new business person or individual who needs to be productive right away, or where reliability and quality are of value, or who is pressed for time for particular results, you may need a verbal translator as well as written translation at the start -- by a human.